All Women + Nonbinary Inclusive Acappella at CMU

 AcaPittsburgh

 AcaPittsburgh, founded in 2008, is a benefit concert that we host annually.
 With all of Carnegie Mellon’s a cappella groups performing in addition to guest groups, AcaPittsburgh is the largest a cappella concert of the Fall semester.
-This year, the concert raised over $1000 for the Down Syndrome Association of Pittsburgh, a local non-profit organization that aims to provide an empowering and inclusive world for individuals with Down Syndrome!
+This year, the concert raised over $3000 for the Homeless Children's Education Fund, a local non-profit organization that aims support the educational needs of children experiencing homelessness in Allegheny County!
 The show featured Counterpoint, C# Singers, Db Singers, The Orignals, ReFlexion, Saans, Soundbytes, Joyful Noise, and Treblemakers.
 Thank you to everyone who came out to support!

 Media